• Skip to primary navigation

 Removing the bread from the custard mixture.

-• When the bottom of the bread is nicely browned, flip and continue cooking on 2nd side
+• When the bottom of the bread is nicely browned, flip it and continue cooking on 2nd side

 • If needed, flip over one additional time until center of french toast is cooked through.
 Test by pressing lightly in the center of the french toast with your finger.
 If it feels soggy, cook a bit longer.